titoBouzout/dom-flair/readme.md

 1. Rows will not take the full width unless you add to them width="100%"
 2. You need to explicitly tell how stuff is aligned. (this is a feature)
 3. It does not do any kind of prefixing.
 But you can add a custom function `define_processor` for prefixing before appending to the document.
-4. If you use interpolation, we will just use `string.raw[0]` without doing any sort of processing, you will not receive props.
-To be fixed.
-5. You are responsible of defining `html`, `body` or `body > div` so the styles of this library work properly. (example, if you use `<Box grow/>` and it does not work then maybe the parent is preventing the Box from growing.
+4. You are responsible of defining `html`, `body` or `body > div` so the styles of this library work properly. (example, if you use `<Box grow/>` and it does not work then maybe the parent is preventing the Box from growing.
 See section "Full Working Example"

 ## Attributes supported by `Box`